local-ch/lhs/README.md

 In order to enable automatic oauth authentication, perform the following steps:

 1. Make sure LHS is configured to perform `auto_oauth`.
-Provide a block that when executed in the controller context returns a valid access_token/bearer_token.
+Provide a block that, when executed in the controller context, returns a valid access_token/bearer_token.
 ```ruby
 # config/initializers/lhs.rb